cbitter78/golang_cheat_sheet/README.md

 - [Don't Get Bitten by Pointer vs Non-Pointer Method Receivers in Golang](https://nathanleclaire.com/blog/2014/08/09/dont-get-bitten-by-pointer-vs-non-pointer-method-receivers-in-golang/)

-### Books
+### Reading (RTFM!)

 This is my reading list.

 - You should always start with the free book [An Introduction To Go](http://www.golang-book.com/books/intro).
 It seems silly but you never know what you dont know and I found a few gems in that book I might have missed later on.
+Spending an 2 hours and a berr on working through [Tour of Go](https://tour.golang.org/welcome/1)

 - Here is my [amazon reading list](https://www.amazon.com/gp/registry/wishlist/HGQRISNNSBRH/ref=cm_wl_list_o_5?):  I will review each book below as I read them.

 ### Blogs